agimenezromero/NHT-Gray-Model/README.md

 - Type `python3 desired_file_name.py` to run the desired script.
 For example `python3 Example_low_T_ballistic.py`
 - **Input files not need to be created as there have been already included** (see Input_arrays folder)

+If you run one of the simulation scripts restart folders and, at the end of the simulation, an output folder will be created.
+The output folder contains compressed .npy arrays of all the relevant magnitudes calculated in the simulation.
+These arrays can be loaded using numpy and ploted with matplotlib easily.

 # Authors
 * **A. Giménez-Romero**